 I insisted I would need to talk to at least one of the physicians.
 Mr. Willis now said Marnie is «worried that it would offend her doctors.
 She can give you quotes from her medical notes but doesn’t want to put you in touch with a doctor.»

 That was the end of my exchange with Phoenix Features.
 Few days later I sent Ms. Willis a new email saying I’d need at least one doctor confirming Marnie-Rae’s story.
 I’ve never heard back from her.

-Two weeks after my last exchange with Newsbeat BBC’s editor, Ms. Anna Doble, I sent her an email asking if they had already filmed Marnie-Rae Harvey like she said they will 16 days ago.
+Two weeks after my last exchange with Newsbeat BBC editor, Ms. Anna Doble, I sent her an email asking if they had already shot Marnie-Rae Harvey like she said they will 16 days ago.
 I also told her I contacted Phoenix Features, but Kim Willis said I had to pay for an interview with Ms. Harvey.

-Ms. Doble emailed me back almost an hour later: They haven’t filmed Marnie-Rae, they’ve «decided to give Marnie a month or so before trying to film.
+Ms. Doble emailed me back almost an hour later: They haven’t shot the video with Marnie-Rae, they’ve «decided to give Marnie a month or so before trying to film.
 We only paid to use the photos.»

 I responded immediately: Which pictures?
 The portrait by Gareth Iwan Jones or the other pictures Marnie-Rae took with her phone?

 I also wanted to know if she and the reporter find suspicious the fact that only Marnie and her family had seen the bleeding?
 Or that Marnie and her PR didn’t want to disclose the name of any of the physicians treating her?

 A few hours later, Doble said: «We also spoke to her mother.
 We paid a very small fee for the images».